Captain4LK/SoftLK-tools/README.md

 # SoftLK-tools

-This repo hosts the source code for different (currently two) tools that were made to be used with SoftLK-lib.
+This repo hosts the source code for different (currently two) programs made by Lukas Holzbeierlein (Captain4LK).

 ## Programs